choria-io/website/docs/content/development/mcorpc/clients/_index.md

 printrpc mc.echo(:msg => "Welcome to MCollective RPC")
 ```

-In this case everything will be verbose, regardless of command line options.
+In this case you'll have verbose discovery always - all interactions involving mc.xxx will be verbose - but the displaying of data using `printrpc` will not be verbose.

 ### Disabling the progress indicator